RFM(E) analysis overview

 Furthermore, the computed parameters are well suited as features for clustering methods from the Machine Learning area and thus offer a foundation for forecasting models.
 However, this shows the limitations of RFM-analysis, as it is not able to predict the future behavior of a customer on its own.
 It can only access past data and, for example, make comparisons with the customer’s behavior in previous years.
 Nevertheless, the analysis is suitable for deriving short-term actions (personal contact, discounts, etc.)

-Catwing helps every online business to benefit from RFM(E) Analysis
+Catwing AI platform helps online businesses benefit from RFM(E) Analysis

-Catwing is a flexible solution that offers RFM analysis tailored to various businesses.
-Our clients can execute full RFM analysis based on user-defined criteria, risk analysis, and schedule optimization.
-Learn more about other models and our pricing plans.
+The Catwing AI platform offers RFM analysis tailored to various businesses.
+Our clients execute full RFM analysis based on user-defined criteria, risk analysis, and schedule optimization.
+Learn more about Catwing.